*Note: The GRE general test requirement will be waived for admissions this upcoming cycle

 How long will it take me to finish?

-Our Community Health Psychology and General Health Psychology programs are designed to be completed in four years; the Clinical Psychology program is five years, including a one year pre-doctoral internship completed off-site.
+Our Community Health Psychology and Behavioral Science Health Psychology programs are designed to be completed in five years; the Clinical Psychology program is typically completed in 6 years, including a one year pre-doctoral internship completed off-site.
+Students who have previously completed a Masters degree in a related field may be able to complete our PhD program more quickly.

 I have been working for a number of years.
 Will I be the only older student in my classes?